Salvador Nasralla: 2017 presidential campaign

-Creation of the Salvador Party of Honduras and 2021 election
+2021 presidential election

-On November 12, 2019, Salvador Nasralla submitted the necessary documents to the National Electoral Council (CNE) to register his new political party, the Salvador Party of Honduras (PSH).
-The party was officially established on September 7, 2020.
+On 12 November 2019, Salvador Nasralla submitted the necessary documents to the National Electoral Council (CNE) to register his new political party, the Salvador Party of Honduras (PSH).
+The party was officially established on 7 September 2020.
 Following its formation, the PSH entered into an alliance with the Innovation and Unity Party (PINU) to create the National Opposition Union (Unión Nacional Opositora). his coalition nominated Nasralla as its presidential candidate, with Congresswoman Doris Gutiérrez as the first nominee for vice president, and Dr. Suyapa Figueroa, a prominent media figure opposed to the government of Juan Orlando Hernández, as the first deputy vice president.

-On October 13, Salvador Nasralla formed a de facto alliance with the Liberty and Refoundation Party (Libre) in which he stepped down from his presidential candidacy.Under this new arrangement, he was registered as the candidate for the first presidential nominee on the Libre ticket, alongside Doris Gutiérrez from the Innovation and Unity Party-Social Democracy (PINU-SD).
+On 13 October, Nasralla formed a de facto alliance with the Liberty and Refoundation Party (Libre) in which he stepped down from his presidential candidacy.
+Under this new arrangement, he was registered as the candidate for the first presidential nominee on the Libre ticket, alongside Doris Gutiérrez from the Innovation and Unity Party-Social Democracy (PINU-SD).
 The agreement between the National Opposition Union (UNOH), consisting of the Salvador Party of Honduras (PSH) and PINU, and Libre stipulated that Nasralla would have the authority to select a PSH deputy to serve as the president of the National Congress.